Legal Aid Society

 News

-For the third straight year, the Rent Guidelines Board voted to increase rents for residents of stabilized apartments, lofts, and hotels.
+The Rent Guidelines Board voted to increase rents for residents of stabilized apartments 3 percent on 1-year leases and 4.5 percent on 2-year leases.

 Read More